An epicurean adventure to: South Africa (with a nod to Portugal)

 To cook the steaks

-- Salt the steaks to taste.
-Set aside to rest.
+- Season the steaks to taste.
+Cover with foil and set aside to rest.

 To make the Prego sauce